Armin-Nabaei/Machine_Learning/functions/README.md

-# Outputs the activations of all convolution
+# Outputs of the convolution activations

 ## " Feature Visualization"